saleor/saleor-docs/docs/api-reference.md

 Mutation that authenticates a user and returns token and user data.

-It overrides the default graphql_jwt.ObtainJSONWebToken to wrap potential authentication errors in our Error type, which is consistent to how rest of the mutation works.
+It overrides the default graphql_jwt.ObtainJSONWebToken to wrap potential authentication errors in our Error type, which is consistent to how the rest of the mutation works.

 </td>